 Understanding by Design

 The UAF eCampus Instructional Design Team has created a customized course development framework based on available and evolving research, including the Teaching for Understanding pedagogy and process developed at the Harvard Graduate School of Education and the Understanding by Design development framework.
 The UAF eCampus Course Development Rubric and the derived Development Checklist are modeled partially after the nationally recognized Quality Matters project materials.
+Despite having these established processes and guidelines, our designers are highly skilled and innovative thinkers, who work with faculty across the curriculum on course developments that often stray from these frameworks.
+The job of the designer is support UAF instructors in improving and transforming their teaching for the online context — for some teachers and pedagogies, the process below works well.
+For others, designers are called on for their creativity!

 Important aspects of the development framework include:

-- “Reverse Engineering” from outcomes to activities by way of evidence-based assessment of understanding, turning the process away from disconnected activities that are not coherently tied to learning objectives
+- “Reverse Engineering’ from outcomes to activities by way of evidence-based assessment of understanding, turning the process away from disconnected activities that are not coherently tied to learning objectives

 - Development emphasis on: